tyrasd/overpass-turbo/README.md

 ## Translating

-Translations are managed using the [Transifex](https://www.transifex.com/projects/p/overpass-turbo) platform.
-After signing up, you can go to [overpass-turbo's project page](https://www.transifex.com/projects/p/overpass-turbo), select a language and click _Translate now_ to start translating.
+Translations are managed using the [Transifex](https://explore.transifex.com/overpass-turbo/overpass-turbo) platform.
+After signing up, you can go to [overpass-turbo's project page](https://explore.transifex.com/overpass-turbo/overpass-turbo), click _JOIN THIS PROJECT_ and pick a language to start translating.

 If your language isn't currently in the list, just drop me a [mail](mailto:tyr.asd@gmail.com) or open an [issue ticket](https://github.com/tyrasd/overpass-turbo/issues/new).